studiowolf/sw-ready/README.md

 # sw-ready

-This plugin offers a basic set of functions that make it easier and more flexible to integrate Wordpress into your own custom theme.
+This plugin offers a basic set of functions that make it easier and more flexible to integrate WordPress into your own custom theme.
 It also adds Studio Wolf branding to your /wp-admin/.
 You can change and alter this plugin to your desires!